Skip to content

 Usage Tips

-• The list method is suitable for scenarios requiring quick extraction of a list of specific attributes.
+• The list method is suitable for scenarios where you need to quickly obtain a list of specific entity properties.

-• The sFunction parameter allows specifying any entity attribute as the List element, making result access more intuitive and efficient.
+• Using the sFunction parameter, you can specify any entity property as the List elements, making result access more intuitive and efficient.

-• The peeks parameter enables additional side-effect operations during result processing, which do not affect the final List result.
+• The peeks parameter allows you to perform additional side-effect operations during result processing; these operations do not affect the final List result.

-• For large datasets, consider setting isParallel to true to enable parallel streams and improve query efficiency.
+• When processing large datasets, consider setting the isParallel parameter to true to enable parallel streams and improve query efficiency.

-By using SimpleQuery’s list method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, making the code more concise and flexible.
+By using SimpleQuery’s list method, developers can handle query results more efficiently, encapsulate them into easy-to-use data structures, and perform additional side-effect operations, resulting in cleaner and more flexible code.

 Db Kit

-Db Kit is a utility class provided by MyBatis-Plus, enabling developers to perform CRUD operations through static method calls.
-This avoids potential circular dependency issues with Service injection in Spring environments, simplifies code, and improves development efficiency.
+Db Kit is a utility class provided by MyBatis-Plus that allows you to perform CRUD operations through static method calls.
+This approach helps you avoid circular dependency injection issues that can occur in Spring environments, simplifies your code, and improves development efficiency.

-For the complete usage of Db Kit, refer to the official test case.
+For complete usage examples of Db Kit, refer to the official test cases.

 // Assume there is a User entity class and corresponding BaseMapper